-Duncan and Fenris decide to play BattleCards.
-They rock-paper-scissors, Fenris wins because he knows Duncan always picks good ol’ rock, and he chooses to go first.
+Starling and Fenris decide to play BattleCards.
+They rock-paper-scissors, Fenris wins because he knows Starling always picks good ol’ rock, and he chooses to go first.
 They each put ten pennies in front of them, representing each base’s ten hit points, and draw cards to start the game:

 Fenris: A, 2, 8, 10, J, K